What Is Computer Software Assurance (CSA) - The FDA's New Approach To CSV

 The CSA approach is applicable to 21 CFR Part 11, but its purpose is to minimize its focus.
 Whereas the concern is gathered around the high-risk systems and the confidence the user has in these systems, this will not be changed.
 The better one understands these regulations, the more appropriate the performance and focus of the testing.

-Installation Qualification:
+Installation Qualification

 The supplier will most probably perform a successful installation test.
 However, it will be obvious if this does not get done successfully as the system will not work.
 Therefore, it does not offer value to re-perform the Installation Qualification (IQ).

-Operational Qualification and Performance Qualification:
+Operational Qualification & Performance Qualification

 There should be a focus on the actual needs business-wise using critical thinking for Operational Qualification (OQ) and Performance Qualification (PQ) in order to perform only those scenarios that will be used in order to ensure that the system works correctly.
 There is no value in focusing on scenarios and functionality that are out of scope.